 Advantages of Solid Hardwood Flooring

-Ok, ok, so there are actually lots of other advantages to a solid wood floor.
+There are lots of other advantages to a solid wood floor.
 First and foremost, it’s extremely long-lasting.
 Because it’s made of thick planks, a solid wood floor can be sanded and refinished over and over again for decades.

 • Oak: The most popular type of wood flooring in the U.S., Oak is known for its warmth, character, and variation.
 Red Oak, White Oak, domestic, imported—you’ve got options.